 Make post-work plans.

 Even with a strict work schedule, it’s all too easy to find yourself caught up in your work and working extra hours.
 It’s not always easy to know when to let go and continue tomorrow.
 Making plans for the end of your working day can be a good solution to this.
-Unless there is a task that needs to be completed today, deciding on a specific time plan can help you move from work-mode to you-mode.
-Whether you’re planning to meet your friends, attend a yoga class, or try a new Baking Craze, focusing on personal time, can also be crucial to your overall well-being and help bring about a positive work-life balance.
+Unless there is a task that needs to be completed today, deciding on a specific time plan can help you move from work mode to you mode.
+Whether you’re planning to meet your friends, attend a yoga class, or try a new hobby, focusing on personal time can also be crucial to your overall well-being and help bring about a positive work-life balance.

 Eat a proper lunch.

 While eating snacks all day while a step away from your refrigerator sounds amazing, it doesn’t do anything to boost your productivity or work-life balance while you work from home.
-At work, we may be more forced to take a lunch break when your colleagues remind you – it doesn’t happen at home.
+At work, we may be more forced to take a lunch break when our colleagues remind us—it doesn’t happen at home.
 Make sure you set aside time for a proper break in your day.
-Set a calendar or phone call.
-It’s even better to have a virtual lunch break with your team so that you can connect with each other and get a good time out.
+Set a calendar reminder or phone alarm.
+It’s even better to have a virtual lunch break with your team so that you can connect with each other and enjoy some time away from work.

 Drop the shame and embarrassment of interruptions.

 Don’t worry about your family members or pets appearing as uninvited guests on your phone calls.
-It’s one less thing to stress about, plus it’s fun to watch.
+It’s one less thing to stress about, and it’s often fun to watch.

 Don’t use your work computer during your free time.

-Just like having different workplaces for work and private life, it’s important to separate your work tools from your play tools.
-The most obvious example of this is your laptop.
-Some people have two laptops instead of one: one for doing your job, the other for leisure that doesn’t have access to business correspondence and work tools.
+Just like having different areas for work and personal life, it’s important to separate your work tools from your leisure tools.
+The most obvious example is your laptop.
+Some people have two laptops instead of one: one for work and another for personal use that doesn’t have access to business correspondence or work tools.

 Get dressed for work.

-You may not be leaving the house, but that doesn’t mean you should be in your pajamas all day.
-Switching from home clothes to work clothes can also help you make a mental shift, get you to work in the right state of mind-or relax.
-There’s no need to wear a three-piece suit, or even to put on your shoes, but you might find that preparing yourself physically for the day ahead will also prepare you mentally.
+You may not be leaving the house, but that doesn’t mean you should stay in your pajamas all day.
+Switching from home clothes to work clothes can help you make a mental shift into work mode.
+There’s no need to wear a three-piece suit—or even shoes—but preparing yourself physically for the day ahead can also prepare you mentally.
 Treat your home office as a real working environment.
-Some people find it helpful to separate work clothes from home clothes.
-Once your workday is over, try to change your outfit to clearly mark the end of your work duties and the beginning of your personal time.
+Once your workday is over, try changing your clothes again to clearly mark the transition from work time to personal time.

 Use organization tools to increase your productivity.

-Use organizational tools like Google Calendar, Asana, etc. to block specific workday periods to increase workflow.
-Usually, when working from home, teams are mounted on conference calls to ensure that deadlines are met and communication does not falter.
-However, you can still make use of time gaps in your calendar to make sure you ‘re productive and get your work done.
+Use organizational tools like Google Calendar, Asana, or similar apps to block specific periods of your workday and increase productivity.
+While working from home, many teams rely on conference calls to ensure deadlines are met and communication stays on track.
+You can also use the gaps in your calendar to make sure you’re staying productive and completing your work.

 Build transitions into and out of work.